-Almassalkhi, Mads; Associate Professor, Department of Electrical and Biomedical Engineering; PHD, University of Michigan
+Almassalki, Mads; Assistant Professor, School of Engineering; PHD, University of Michigan Ann Arbor

-Frolik, Jeff L.; Professor, Department of Electrical and Biomedical Engineering; PHD, University of Michigan
+Frolik, Jeff L.; Associate Professor, School of Engineering; PHD, University of Michigan Ann Arbor

-Hines, Paul D.; Professor, Department of Electrical and Biomedical Engineering; PHD, Carnegie Mellon University
+Hines, Paul D.; Assistant Professor, School of Engineering; PHD, Carnegie Mellon University

-Xia, Tian; Professor, Department of Electrical and Biomedical Engineering; PHD, University of Rhode Island
+Xia, Tian; Associate Professor, School of Engineering; PHD, University of Rhode Island

 EE 210.
 Control Systems.
 3 Credits.

 Analysis and design of continuous and discrete-time control systems; stability, signal flow, performance criteria, classical and state variable methods, simulation design tools, computer-based realizations.
-Credit not given for more than one of the courses EE 110, EE 210.
 Prerequisite: EE 171 or ME 111.
 Cross-listed with: ME 210.

 EE 215.
 Electric Energy Systems Analys.
 3 Credits.